 DAYS TWO TO SEVEN: In resort with three included Trails & Rails walks.
 Please note: we will pre-purchase train tickets, but occasionally trains can be quite busy for the first 2 or 3 stops.

-Walk 1: The Cistercian Route from l’Espluga de Francoli to medieval Montblanc.
+Walk 2: Medieval Montblanc and the Hermitages.
 Coach transfer to l’Espluga de Francoli (45 minutes).
-After walking through this old wine village you walk gradually uphill towards the sanctuary of the Trinity (coffee stop).
-You continue through a forested area, on a broad path before reaching St John’s Hermitage and then descending towards the town of Montblanc.
-6 miles, 250m of ascent/descent.
-The easier option (4.5 miles, 70m ascent/descent) misses out the Hermitage and avoids a climb and a steep descent, allowing extra time in Montblanc instead.
+After walking through this old wine village you walk gradually uphill towards the sanctuary of the Trinity.
+You continue through a forested area, on a broad path, before reaching St John’s Hermitage and then descending steeply towards the town of Montblanc.
+6 miles, 330m of ascent/ descent.

-Montblanc is a little jewel: a completely unspoilt medieval town with fine ramparts, shady streets and impressive churches and squares – especially the Placa Major, the Main Square.
+Montblanc is a little jewel: a completely unspoilt medieval town with fine ramparts, shady streets and impressive churches and squares.
 This is the town where St George supposedly fought against the dragon, to save the princess!
-From Montblanc you catch the train back to the coast.
+From Montblanc you catch the train back to the coast, changing trains en route at the unusual triangular platform of the halt at La Plana-Picamoixons, set high above the River Francoli.

 DAY EIGHT: Transfer to the airport for your flight home.